cloudfoundry/cf-mysql-release/README.md

 # This step would have also set your deployment to ./bosh-lite/manifests/cf-mysql-manifest.yml
 ```

+### Create a BOSH Release

+    $ bosh create release

+When prompted to name the release, called it `cf-mysql`.

 ### Upload Release

-CF MySQL final releases are stored in the [cf-mysql-release/releases](https://github.com/cloudfoundry/cf-mysql-release/tree/master/releases) directory.
-We recommend using the most recent final release.

-For example, upload final release 4 by running the following command:

-    $ bosh upload release releases/cf-mysql-4.yml
+    $ bosh upload release

 The [cf-release document](http://docs.cloudfoundry.com/docs/running/deploying-cf/common/cf-release.html) provides additional details on uploading releases using BOSH.